pgadmin-org/pgadmin4/docs/en_US/change_password_dialog.rst

 * Enter the desired password for in the *New Password* field.
 * Re-enter the new password in the *Confirm Password* field.

-Click the *OK* button to change your password; click *Cancel* to exit the dialog without changing your password.
+Click the *Save* button to change your password.

+Click the *Close* button to exit without changing your password.

+Click the *Reset* button to reset the values.